cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.1.4/QA Plan for Deprecation of DateTime Default Format.md

-# QA Plan for Deprecation of DateTime Default Format
+# QA Results for Deprecation of DateTime Default Format

 After disabling the deprecation for the support of the default format for Date and DateTime interpolation, date fields/columns would display the date value in a scrambled format.